-5.1.8 Subsidence management
+5.1.7 Subsidence management

-A Subsidence Management Plan (SMP) has been prepared to manage and mitigate impacts from the activity.
+A Subsidence Management Plan (SMP) has been prepared to manage and mitigate impacts from the activity (TRIM#T19103).

-During rehabilitation, the cavities will be backfilled to improve ground stabilisation.
 With proposed backfilling, the SMP predicts a subsidence depth of 600 mm.

-It is noted however that there is a high degree of uncertainty about the absolute levels of subsidence due to the scarcity of data on which to base a prediction model.
-T3 will assist in improving the accuracy and confidence in subsidence predictions, by gathering more empirical data.
+The SMP noted however that there is a high degree of uncertainty about the absolute levels of subsidence due to the scarcity of data on which to base a prediction model.
+Nine (9) irregular subsidence events occured during mining and backfilling adjacent to Stopes 4 and 6 during T3.